davidhassell/cmip7repack/README.md

          called "time" in the root group), if it exists, to have a single com‐ pressed chunk.

        — Rechunk  the  time  bounds  variable  (defined by the time coordinate variable's "bounds" attribute), if it exists, to have a  single  com‐ pressed chunk.

        — Rechunk  the  data  variable  (defined by the global attribute "vari‐ able_id"), if it exists, to have a given chunk size (of  at  least  4 MiB).

        — Collate  all of the internal file metadata to a contiguous block near the start of the file, before all of the variables' data chunks.

-       Any  of these variables that  already has an approriate chunk size will not be rechunked.
+       Any of these variables that already has an appropriate chunk size  will not be rechunked.
 If no variables need rechunking then cmip7repack will only collate the internal file metadata, which is very fast in compari‐ son to also having to rechunk one or more variables.

        A  rechunked  variable  is  de-interlaced  with the HDF5 shuffle filter (which significantly improves compression) before being compressed with zlib (see the -z option), and also has the Fletcher32 HDF5 checksum al‐ gorithm activated.

        Files repacked with cmip7repack are guaranteed to pass the CMIP7  file- layout checks tested by cmip7_check_packing.

+DEPENDENCIES
+       Requires  that  the command-line tools h5stat, h5dump, and h5repack are available from a location given by the PATH environment variable.

 METHOD
        Each  input FILE is analysed using h5stat and h5dump, and then repacked using h5repack, which changes the layout for objects in the new  output file.
 All file attributes and data values are unchanged.

 OPTIONS
        -d size
               Rechunk  the  data  variable  (the  variable named by the "vari‐ able_id" global attribute) to have the given uncompressed  chunk size in bytes.
 If -d is unset, then the size defaults to 4194304 (i.e. 4 MiB).
 The size must be at least 4194304.

-              The chunk shape will only ever be changed along the leading (i.e. slowest  moving) dimension of the data, such that resulting chunk size in the new file is as large as  possible  without  exceeding the size.
+              The chunk shape will only ever  be  changed  along  the  leading (i.e. slowest moving) dimension of the data, such that resulting chunk size in the new file is as large as possible  without  ex‐ ceeding  size  (note  that  the  resulting  chunk  size could be smaller than size).

-              However,  if  the  original  uncompressed chunk size in the input file is already larger than size, or the data in the  input  file only has one chunk, then the data variable will not be rechunked.
+              However, if the original uncompressed chunk size  in  the  input file  is already larger than size, or the data in the input file only has one chunk, then the data variable will not  be  rechun‐ ked.

        -h     Display this help and exit.

        -o     Overwrite  each  input  file  with  its repacked version, if the repacking was successful.
 By default, a new file is created  for each  input  file,  which has the same name with the addition of the suffix "_cmip7repack".

        -V     Print version number and exit.

        -x     Do a dry run.
 Show the h5repack commands for repacking each  in‐ put  file,  but  do not run them.
 This allows the commands to be edited before being run manually.

        -z n   Specify the zlib compression level (between 1 and 9, default  4) for all rechunked variables.

 EXIT STATUS
        0      All input files successfully repacked.

-       1      A failure occured during the repacking  of  one  or  more  input files.
+       1      A  failure  occurred  during  the repacking of one or more input files.
 The exit only happens only after it has been attempted to repack  all  input  files,  some of which may have been repacked successfully.
 The files which could not be repacked may be found